awakecoding/awakecoding.com/content/posts/vibe-coding-a-rust-mcp-proxy-in-vscode-with-github-copilot.md

 +++
-title = "Vibe coding a Rust MCP proxy in VSCode with GitHub Copilot" slug = "vibe-coding-a-rust-mcp-proxy-in-vscode-with-github-copilot" date = 2025-07-28 description = "A hands-off experiment building a Rust-based Model Context Protocol (MCP) proxy tool using only GitHub Copilot agent mode.
+title = "Vibe Coding a Rust MCP proxy in VSCode with GitHub Copilot" slug = "vibe-coding-a-rust-mcp-proxy-in-vscode-with-github-copilot" date = 2025-07-28 description = "A hands-off experiment building a Rust-based Model Context Protocol (MCP) proxy tool using only GitHub Copilot agent mode.
 Covers setup, multi-transport support, and lessons learned from letting Copilot do all the coding."